Before and After School Programs

 Y's Choice After School - For Belleville Students in Kindergarten through 5th Grade

 The Y’s Choice introduces elementary school students to the wonderful world of after school fun and learning.
-With a perfect blend of socialization, recreation and academic support, the Y’s Choice creates a safe, structured supplement for your child’s school day.
+With a perfect blend of socialization, recreation and academic support, the Y’s Choice creates a safe, structured supplement to your child’s school day.

 Throughout the year, you will be able to choose from a range of exciting arts, academic and sports activities to meet your child’s needs and interests.
 And all children will participate in the unique CATCH (Coordinated Approach To Childhood Health) Program, designed to help children develop healthy eating and exercise habits.